Tidworth Garrison Golf Club is a private members club, owing its foundation to the military garrison; ties with which are now mainly historical.

 Although there is a record of Captains going back to 1928 and the names of a number of past Honorary Secretaries are known, detailed records of the Club really started in 1960 with the erection of the new Clubhouse.
 Therein are shown names and photographs of Presidents, Chairmen, Captains, Champions and trophy winners.
 Senior Army officer members presented most of the Club trophies.
 Field Marshal Sir Geoffrey Baker, the first President, presented the President’s Cup.
 The Gillson Cup was presented by Col Hugh Gillson who first joined the Club as a Junior in 1922.
 He inherited the Cup from his father, Brig Gillson of the Wiltshire Regiment, a founder member of the Club, who had won the Cup in 1908 at Royal Winchester Golf Club.

 The Club today has an active membership of gentlemen, ladies and juniors, right across the social strata who mix and play comfortably together.
 The very attractive and superbly maintained course is much admired in Wiltshire, Hampshire and well beyond.
-Peter Alliss on live BBC TV described Tidworth as “a gem of a course on the edge of Salisbury Plain”.
+The late Peter Alliss on live BBC TV described Tidworth as “a gem of a course on the edge of Salisbury Plain”.